-When you open a notebook, the server computes its signature, and checks if it's in the database.
-If a match is found, HTML and Javascript output in the notebook will be trusted at load, otherwise it will be untrusted.
+When a notebook is opened by a user, the server computes a signature with the user's key, and compares it with the signature stored in the notebook's metadata.
+If the signature matches, HTML and Javascript output in the notebook will be trusted at load, otherwise it will be untrusted.